 Attorney Cathleen Dettmann joined the firm in 2009.
 In addition to her business transactions and commercial litigation work, Cathleen handles the firm’s estate planning practice.
-She works with business owners on successor planning issues, and advises clients on establishing trusts and other estate planning vehicles.
+She is adept at advising clients through the trial process, and she works with business owners on successor planning issues, and advises clients on establishing trusts and other estate planning vehicles.
 Prior to law school, Ms. Dettmann worked as a policy analyst and lobbyist for both the State Bar of Wisconsin and for a private lobbying firm in Madison.
 In her work for the State Bar, she represented the political interests of various practice groups and staffed several State Bar committees, including the Unauthorized Practice of Law Policy Committee, the Ethics 2000 Committee and the Trust Account Rule Working Group.
 As a private contract lobbyist, Ms. Dettmann worked primarily with law enforcement and health care advocacy groups.

 Attorney Erin Rome concentrates her practice in business litigation, business law and appellate practice.
+Erin is an experienced trial attorney at Haley Palmersheim, and has guided multiple clients through the process from filing the complaint to representing them at jury trials.
 Prior to joining Haley Palmersheim, Erin served as a judicial law clerk to the Honorable JoAnne Kloppenburg at the Wisconsin Court of Appeals.
 Erin’s litigation work has included franchise and dealer disputes under Wisconsin’s Fair Dealership Law, as well as contract disputes and other business matters.
 She also represents clients in transactional matters and drafting contracts.

 Contact us at our Madison, Wisconsin, office by calling (608) 836-6400.
 Speak with one of our experienced business lawyers about your business law or commercial litigation issue.